WolframResearch/wolfram-library-link-rs/README.md

 ## Quick Examples

 The examples in this section are written with two back-to-back code blocks.
-The first shows the Rust code, the second shows the Wolfram Language code needed to load and use the related Rust function(s).
+The first shows the Rust code, and the second shows the Wolfram Language code needed to load and use the related Rust function(s).

 #### Basic data types